Non-equilibrium quasi-condensates in reduced dimensions: Spatial coherence in reduced

 \subsection{d = 2}

 In this case, the long-distance behavior of the correlation function can be evaluated making use of known properties of the Bessel functions to have the power-law form

 with an exponent

-This power law decay behaviour is characteristic of a superfluid (but not Bose-Einstein condensed) two-dimensional Bose gas at temperatures below the Berezinskii-Kosterlitz-Thouless transition~\cite{MINN_RMP} and was first discussed in a non-equilibrium context in~\cite{SZYM2006}.
-Identifying the superfluid density $n_s$ with the average density $n_0$ and the temperature $T$ with the effective temperature $T_{\mathit eff}$ defined in \eq{Teff}, the form \eq{eta} of the exponent $\eta$ matches the usual form $\eta_{BKT} = {1}/{\rho_s\lambda_T^2}$, for equilibrium BKT gases, with the de Broglie wavelength defined as usual as $\lambda_T = [{2\pi\hbar^2/mk_BT}]^{1/2}$.
-In spite of this, it is essential to note that, while in the equilibrium case thermodynamic stability of the quasi-ordered BKT phase imposes an upper bound $\eta < 1/4$ to the exponent~\cite{MINN_RMP}, no such condition is known for the non-equilibrium case and larger exponents might be observable.
-Experimental indications in this direction were recently reported for an interacting polariton gas in~\cite{ROUM2012}.
+This power law decay behaviour is characteristic of a superfluid (but not Bose-Einstein condensed) two-dimensional Bose gas at temperatures below the Berezinskii-Kosterlitz-Thouless {(BKT)} transition~\cite{MINN_RMP}.
+This result was first discussed in a non-equilibrium context in~\cite{SZYM2006} {and applied in a more extensive way to the case of an interacting polariton gas in~\cite{ROUM2012}, where the exponent $\eta$ was explicitely computed}.
+Identifying the superfluid density $n_s$ with the average density $n_0$ and the temperature $T$ with the effective temperature $T_{\mathit eff}$ defined in \eq{Teff}, the form \eq{eta} of the exponent $\eta$ matches the usual form $\eta_{BKT} = {1}/{\rho_s\lambda_T^2}$, for equilibrium BKT gases, with the de Broglie wavelength defined as usual as $\lambda_T = [{2\pi\hbar^2/mk_BT}]^{1/2}$. {However, while thermodynamic stability of the quasi-ordered BKT phase in equilibrium systems imposes an upper bound $\eta < 1/4$ to the exponent~\cite{MINN_RMP}, no such condition is known for the non-equilibrium case and larger exponents might be observable.
+This is indeed the case of the experiment~\cite{ROUM2012} where the exponent $\eta$ was measured to be of order $1$.

 On the other hand, the field correlation function of a non-interacting $g\to 0$ gas has the form